-Class teachers are our boys’ first point of contact and guide them through the daily routines patiently and with a great deal of humour.
+Class teachers are our pupils’ first point of contact and guide them through the daily routines patiently and with a great deal of humour.
 Induction, Coffee Mornings and Parents Evening in the first term help to establish a lasting bond.
 Year Group parent reps also facilitate this by sharing information.

 Our House System

-There is a healthy House system with each boy joining either Holt, Ogle, Millard, Tyndale, More or Wolsey.
-This is an ideal opportunity for younger and older boys to mix and widen their circle of friends within a very short space of time.
-Weekly House lunches provide an informal way for boys to get to know each other and their House tutor.
+There is a healthy House System with each pupil joining either Holt, Millard, More, Ogle, Tyndale or Wolsey.
+This is an ideal opportunity for younger and older pupils to mix and widen their circle of friends within a very short space of time.
+Weekly House lunches provide an informal way for pupils to get to know each other and their House Tutor.
 House Competitions including Hockey, Cricket, Rugby and Chess take place as well as Poetry Recitation, House Music and a General Knowledge Quiz.
-House Captains help to coordinate this.
-There is something to appeal to everyone and boys genuinely enjoy helping each other, working as part of a team and striving to do their best.
+House Captains help to coordinate these.
+There is something to appeal to everyone and the pupils genuinely enjoy helping each other, working as part of a team and striving to do their best.
+Our focus is to promote good behaviour through praise and positive reinforcement of our core dispositions such as kindness and teamwork.

-Our Ethos
+Our ethos

 The Medical Centre

-Each Form has a Code of Conduct agreed and often constructed by the boys themselves and the whole school follows the general rule ‘All boys should behave sensibly and well’.
+"Each Form has a Code of Conduct agreed and often constructed by the pupils themselves and the whole school follows the general rule ‘All pupils should behave sensibly and well’."

 Prefects